The Good Life and Relationships (Matthew 5:21-32)

 First, he says, “You have heard…” And then he describes a common understanding of the Hebrew Scriptures at the time.
 Some of the common understandings are accurate; some of them aren’t.
 This underlines an important lesson: we must begin by making sure that we understand what the Hebrew Scriptures say.
 If we don’t understand them properly, we’re done before we even start.

 Second, Jesus says, “But I say to you…” Here, Jesus gives the true intent of the law.
 If we’re not careful, we will think that Jesus is contradicting what the Hebrew Scriptures say.
 He isn’t.
 In this whole passage, Jesus is unpacking the idea that he gave us back in verses 17 to 20.
 He’s not abolishing or changing even the slightest detail of the law; he’s fulfilling the law.
 So what does Jesus mean when he says, “But I say to you…”?
 It means that he’s interpreting the law.
-Jesus claims to have authority to property interpret what the law actually means.
+Jesus claims to have authority to properly interpret what the law actually means.
 He gives the true intent.

 Jesus is not opposed to the law; he came to fulfill it.
 In these verses, he doesn’t contradict the law.
 He shows what it looks like when it’s fully lived out.
 He gives us the proper intent.

 Finally, he offers a practical example of what it looks like when it’s lived out.
 This is where the rubber hits the road.
-In the case of anger, here’s how the this looks:
+In the case of anger, here’s how this looks:

-• What they’ve heard: Do not murder.
+- What they’ve heard: Do not murder.
 That’s pretty good, actually.

-• The true intent: Jesus agrees with their understanding.
+- The true intent: Jesus agrees with their understanding.
 We shouldn’t murder.
 But he goes deeper.
 The real issue with murder is that the act of murder comes from a homicidal heart.
 Being angry and insulting someone reveals that we have the same problem in our hearts that a murderer does.

-• What it looks like in real life: Jesus gives three examples.
+- What it looks like in real life: Jesus gives three examples.
 When we’re angry with someone else, we’re liable to judgment.
 When we call someone a moron, we could find ourselves in court.
 When we call someone a fool, we’re in danger of hell.

 In short, God cares about more than the physical act of murder.
 God cares about our hearts.
 As R.T.
 France says, “ordinary insults may betray an attitude of contempt which God takes extremely seriously.”
 Murders are simply resentments that have germinated.
 If you are holding on to resentment, you’ve planted the seed of murder in your heart.